 The Board, led by the Chairman, Mr Victor T K Li, and the Deputy Chairman, Mr Fok Kin Ning, Canning, fosters and oversees the culture, determines and monitors Group-wide strategies and policies, annual budgets and business plans, evaluates the performance of the Company, and supervises the management of the Company ("Management").
-Management is responsible for the day-to-day operations of the Group under the leadership of the Group Co-Managing Directors, and putting in place mechanisms for ensuring that the desired culture of the Company is understood and shared at all levels of the Group.
+Management is responsible for the day-to-day operations of the Group under the leadership of the Group Co-Managing Directors, and ensuring that the desired culture of the Company is understood and shared at all levels of the Group.